ilaria-ts/R_Healthcare/README.md

 # R_Healthcare
-projects carried out for the Data Science certificate
+Project carried out for the "Data Science with R" certificate.
+The repository contains the R script and the report submitted for evaluation.
+Below there is the project's description.

 DESCRIPTION